supercollider/supercollider/README_WINDOWS.md

 the SuperCollider core libraries, `Release` should be fine.
 Using a `Debug` build in production is strongly discouraged, as it will be many times slower than `Release`.

-### SuperNova

-Building supernova is enabled by default.
-If you want to build without supernova, add `-D SUPERNOVA=OFF`

-    cmake -D SUPERNOVA=OFF ..

 ### Other targets (install, installer)